ezEngine/docs/docs/scenes/scene-editing.md

 ## Next Steps

 Now that you are familiar with how to create, edit and test a basic scene, there are many other things to explore.
 [Decals](../effects/decals.md) and [particle effects](../effects/particle-effects/particle-effects-overview.md) can make your scene more interesting.
 Proper [sounds (TODO)](../sound/sound-overview.md) add a lot of atmosphere.
-And finally, by writing [custom code (TODO)](../custom-code/custom-code-overview.md), either in C++ or through scripting, you will bring your own game idea to life.
+And finally, by writing [custom code](../custom-code/custom-code-overview.md), either in C++ or through scripting, you will bring your own game idea to life.

 ## See Also